Waterloo Road series 3: Premise

 This series opened with headteacher Jack Rimmer (Jason Merrells) recording an emotional message for the entire school to hear, following the death of his colleague Izzie Redpath (Jill Halfpenny).
 Jack was witness to Izzie's stabbing at the end of Series 2, but it was previously unknown if she had died or not.

 Jack's second-in-command Andrew Treneman (Jamie Glover) was replaced by Eddie Lawson (Neil Morrissey), having accepted a teaching post in Rwanda alongside Kim Campbell (Angela Griffin) at the end of Series 2.
-Jack struggles to fulfil his role as headmaster this series, and later resigns when the school's board of governors find the school's budget has been misused.
+Jack struggles to fulfil his role as headteacher this series, and later resigns when the school's board of governors find the school's budget has been misused.
 He is succeeded by Rachel Mason (Eva Pope), an ex-prostitute who used to be named Amanda Fenshaw.

 One of the major plots this series is the marriage between two pupils, Chlo Grainger (Katie Griffiths) and Donte Charles (Adam Thomas).
 Being so young, everybody has their doubts.
 These doubts are confirmed when Donte finds Chlo sleeping with her sister Mika's (Lauren Drummond) boyfriend, Brett Aspinall (Tom Payne).
 When Mika tells her she never wants to see her again, Chlo runs away to Manchester, but this only causes more trouble for her and the Graingers, who are already struggling following the death of their mother.
 Chlo does return to Waterloo Road, but she and Donte's relationship may never be the same.
 While Mika does rekindle her relationship with Brett, and the pair begin to publicly fight for environmental rights.

 Another central character this series is Davina Shackleton (Christine Tremarco), who is accused of having a sexual relationship with pupil, Brett, and who was then forced to date his father.
 Other storylines included the deportation of a pupil, a plagiarism scam in the school that catches the examination board's attention and English teacher Jasmine Koreshi (Shabana Bakhsh) being accused by new pupil Michaela White (Zaraah Abrahams) of assault.